GridSpace/wattzup/README.md

 ## Requirements

-* clone of this repo (git skills)
+* clone this repo (git skills)
 * nodejs 20 or newer (and knowing what that is)
 * raspberry pi with a CAN adapter (or windows equivalent)
-* any ecoflow product with a CAN bus
+* any EcoFlow product with a CAN bus
-* patience, curiosity, grit, moral outrage
+* patience, curiosity, grit, and a dash of outrage

 ## SorryNotSorry